 The PCB is black because I wanted it to have the same color as the C64 Reloaded boards.
 We want things to look nice, right?
 I had the PCBs made in 2 mm thickness to make them as sturdy as possible.
 This is overkill as all force during key presses will be on the aluminum bracket and not the PCB… At the bottom right side of the board is the Shift Lock circuit which handles the functionality of the Shift Lock key without using a locking type switch.
 The circuit is described in further details below.

-The PCB has two 20 pin angled male sockets at each end of the PCB.
+The PCB has two 20 pin angled male pins headers at each end of the PCB.
 A short 20 cm ribbon cable is used to connect hte MechBoard64 to the motherboard of the C64.
-Depending on the motherboard version I can simply use the socket that is the closest to the socket on the C64.
-Text near the 20 pin socket indicates what motherboard each socket is best suited for…
+Depending on the motherboard version I can simply use the pin header that is the closest to the socket on the C64.
+Text near the 20 pin pin header indicates what motherboard each pin header is best suited for…

 The Aluminum Bracket